 It began on Saturday, February 14, 2015.
 We had all expected it.
 Politicians have been warning us of the big, bad wolf since the infamous cartoons from Jyllands-Posten were published in 2005.
-We will be next, they said.
-And then we heard the terrible news of a gunman attacking a cultural center, where a Swedish cartoonist whose drawings were published in Jyllands-Posten was attending a debate about art, blasphemy and freedom of speech.
+They said Copenhagen will be next.
+And then we heard the terrible news of a gunman attacking a cultural center, where a Swedish cartoonist whose drawings were published in Jyllands-Posten was attending a debate about art, blasphemy, and freedom of speech.

 Later that night, a gunman – the same gunman – opened fire at a Copenhagen synagogue.